-When you need to work with physical objects, ETChster has all the tools you need.
+When you need to work with physical objects, ETChster has all the tools necessary for art collectors and artists.

 Creating an Etching

 Creating an Etching in ETChster is simple.
 The app walks you through your first one.

 If you are a creator and your aim is to make sales, you can do some interesting things with your Etchings like affix the ETC # to the object.
 When you do this, anyone who comes across your work on public display can search that ETC # in Google or elsewhere and find the work, its story, your story, and the rest of your public etchings, which include your works for sale.